 Most online presence audits are stuck in 2018.

-That is why a modern online presence audit has to connect three layers at once: search visibility, AI visibility, and trust visibility.
+A modern online presence audit has to connect three layers at once: search visibility, AI visibility, and trust visibility.

 What an online presence audit actually checks